cwshugg/dimrod/docs/services/taskmaster.md

 * Pickle-based timestamp persistence survives service restarts
 * The YNAB auto-categorization task uses Speaker's LLM to classify uncategorized transactions
 * The LifeTracker tasks use Telegram's interactive menu system for user data entry
+  * A tracker config specifies `telegram_chat_id`, which may be a friendly chat name (resolved against `/bot/chats` by id or name substring) or a raw numeric id (used as a fallback when no whitelisted chat matches).
+  * An optional `telegram_topic_id` routes both score-report messages and metric question menus into a specific Telegram forum topic; omit it for General / no topic.